-1.1.4-K - Straight-party voting, Casting
+1.1.5-J4-K - Straight-party voting, Casting

-For straight-party voting, the voting system must be able to provide a contest in which a voter may select political party contest choices that result in the selection of all partisan contests on their ballot.
+For straight\party voting, the voting system must be able to provide a contest in which a voter may select political party contest choices that result in the selection of all partisan contests on their ballot.
 In this instance, a selection of a political party choice automatically selects all contest choices associated with that party.
-The voting system must be capable of gathering and recording votes for both this contest and all partisan contests associated with it.
+The voting system must be capable of gathering and recording votes for a special both this contest and all partisan contests associated with it.

-Straight-party voting is a voting variation used in a general election.
+Straight-party voting is a voting variation used in whicha general election.
 It provides the voter with the ability to select all candidates affiliated with a desired party in all partisan contests on the ballot by selecting one contest option.
-When a party is selected, the system must not prevent the selection of individual candidate options that may negate the original straight-party choice, nor must it require that voters utilize the straight-party voting option.
+When a party is selected, the system must not prevent the selection of a political party implies votes for the contest individual candidate options endorsed by that party in all may negate the original straight-party contests on the ballot-choice, nor must it require that voters utilize the straight-party voting option.
 Rules for determining the candidate choices resulting from the combination of direct option selections and straight-party option selections are determined by the rules in states that use straight-party voting.